 The primary purpose of the IASB is to develop a single set of high quality, understandable and enforcement accounting standard that require high quality, transparent and comparable information in financial statements as well as in the other financial reporting to help users of the financial statements to participate in the world’s capital market and to make economic decisions.

 It is one of the most prominent functions of IASB.
 The IASB committee has the power to enforce the organisation to comply with the accounting standard that promotes the use and rigorous applications of those standards.

 Systematic and in-depth research on enterprise

-The function of International Accounting Standard Board does in-depth research of special needs of small and medium-sized enterprise and emerging the economies in fulfilling the objective of harmonisation of an accounting standard.
+The function of the International Accounting Standard Board does in-depth research of special needs of small and medium-sized enterprise and emerging the economies in fulfilling the objective of harmonisation of an accounting standard.

-Active convergence of Accounting Standards
+Active Convergence of Accounting Standards

 The objectives of the IASB bring about the convergence of National accounting standard and IAS and IFRS to high quality, understandable and enforcement of Accounting Standards that require high quality and transparent information in the financial statements.

-We conclude that the primary function of International Accounting Standard Board is more focused, and considering the changed global environment.
-Develop and maintain the universal accounting standard for promotion of its use and rigorous application of these accounting standards by the financial statements prepared.
+We conclude that the primary functions of IASB are more focused, and considering the changing global environment, and developing and maintaining the universal accounting standard for the promotion of its use and rigorous application of these accounting standards by the financial statements prepared.